 I’m really sad today.
-There is just too much hurt, too many casualties, too many victims.
-Job’s reflection was that “man is born to trouble, as the sparks fly upward” [not really sure I know what the last part means, but the first part is perfectly clear].
+There are just too much hurts, too many casualties, too many victims.
+Job’s own reflection was that “man is born to trouble, as the sparks fly upward” [not really sure I know what the last part means, but the first part is perfectly clear].

-There is no place in the whole Bible where God promised us a trouble-free journey to heaven, a journey without pains, hassles and problems of life.
+There is no place in the Bible where God promises us a “trouble-free” journey to heaven, a journey without pains, hassles and the problems of life.
 If you are hearing anything else, I strongly suggest finding another voice to listen to.

 — Michael Yaconelli

 We all have flawed lives.
 Everything gets tangled up and really messy.
 This is the normal life of being in ministry of some kind.

 Our very best efforts give us little hope at resolving these things.
 We are agitated by our personal failure and we often feel God is angry with us.
 The really hard part is the incessant voices from the sidelines that announce our failures and flaws to everyone.
 Satan has a cruel and a vicious ministry of hate targeted at you.

 Yet these terrible things are redeemed by the Holy Spirit.
 He loves failures and weaklings.
 When we finally realize we are flawed, he then places something real into our hearts.
 In our weakness we finally become strong.
 We become authentic.
 “Blessed are those who mourn, for they shall be comforted”(Matthew 5:4).

 Be kind to everyone today, to each person you meet.
 For all of us are fighting a difficult battle.
 Please, be kind out there.